pingcap/docs-cn/ecosystem-tool-user-guide.md

 > **Note:**
 >
 > The Loader tool is no longer maintained.
 For scenarios related to Loader, it is recommended that you use the `tidb` mode of TiDB Lighting instead.
+For details, see [TiDB Lightning TiDB backends](/tidb-lightning/tidb-lightning-backends.md#migrating-from-loader-to-tidb-lightning-tidb-backend).

 ## Backup and restore